braceal/ot2util/docs/source/pages/usage/yaml.rst

     * A protocol file and accompanying configuration to run (part of :py:class:`Experiment<ot2util.config.ExperimentConfig>`)
     * Flag to run the sumulation :code:`run_simulation: False` (part of :py:class:`Experiment<ot2util.config.ExperimentConfig>`)

-Other values, such as :code:`volume_values` above, will be available for you to use in your algorithm, but are not required by the ot2util package.
+Other values, such as :code:`volume_values` above, will be available for you to use in your agent, but are not required by the ot2util package.
 You can include any valid yaml here and it will be accessible in your aglorithm.

 .. literalinclude:: ../../../../examples/basic_protocol/grid_search_remote.yaml